-Twas the Night Before Christmas A Visit from St. Nicholas

-BY CLEMENT CLARKE MOORE
+THE NIGHT BEFORE CHRISTMAS

+by Clement C. Moore
-'Twas the night before Christmas, when all through the house Not a creature was stirring, not even a mouse;

-The stockings were hung by the chimney with care, In hopes that St. Nicholas soon would be there;

-The children were nestled all snug in their beds; While visions of sugar-plums danced in their heads;

-And mama in her 'kerchief, and I in my cap, Had just settled down for a long winter's nap,

-When out on the lawn there arose such a clatter, I sprang from my bed to see what was the matter.
+Twas the night before Christmas, When all through the house Not a creature was stirring, not even a mouse.
+The stockings were hung by the chimney with care, In hopes that St. Nicholas soon would be there.
+The children were nestled all snug in their beds, While visions of sugar-plums danced in their heads.
+And Mama in her kerchief, and I in my cap Had just settled down for a long winter's nap, When out on the lawn there arose such a clatter, I sprang from my bed to see what was the matter.
 Away to the window I flew like a flash, Tore open the shutters and threw up the sash.

-The moon on the breast of the new-fallen snow, Gave a lustre of midday to objects below,

-When what to my wondering eyes did appear, But a miniature sleigh and eight tiny reindeer,

-With a little old driver so lively and quick, I knew in a moment he must be St. Nick.

-More rapid than eagles his coursers they came, And he whistled, and shouted, and called them by name:

-"Now, Dasher! now, Dancer! now Prancer and Vixen!
-On, Comet! on, Cupid! on, Donder and Blitzen!

-To the top of the porch! to the top of the wall!
-Now dash away! dash away! dash away all!"

-As leaves that before the wild hurricane fly, When they meet with an obstacle, mount to the sky;

-So up to the housetop the coursers they flew With the sleigh full of toys, and St. Nicholas too-
+The moon on the breast of the new fallen snow, Gave the luster of mid-day to objects below.
+When what to my wondering eyes should appear, But a miniature sleigh, and eight tiny reindeer With a little old driver so lively and quick I knew in a moment it must be St. Nick.
+More rapid than eagles his coursers they came, And he whistled, and shouted, and called them by name: "Now, Dasher!
+Now, Dancer!
+Now, Prancer and Vixen!
+On, Comet!
+On, Cupid!
+On, Donder and Blitzen!
+To the top of the porch!
+To the top of the wall!
+Now dash away!
+Dash away!
+Dash away all!"
+As dry leaves that before the wild hurricane fly, When they meet with an obstacle, mount to the sky, So up to the housetop the coursers they flew, With a sleigh full of toys and St. Nicholas, too.

 And then, in a twinkling, I heard on the roof The prancing and pawing of each little hoof.

-As I drew in my head, and was turning around, Down the chimney St. Nicholas came with a bound.

-He was dressed all in fur, from his head to his foot, And his clothes were all tarnished with ashes and soot;

-A bundle of toys he had flung on his back, And he looked like a pedlar just opening his pack.

-His eyes-how they twinkled! his dimples, how merry!
+As I drew in my head, and was turning around...
+Down the chimney St. Nicholas came with a bound!
+He was dressed all in fur from his head to his foot, And his clothes were all tarnished with ashes and soot; A bundle of toys he had flung on his back, And he looked like a peddler just opening his pack.
+His eyes-how they twinkled, his dimples how merry!
 His cheeks were like roses, his nose like a cherry!

-His droll little mouth was drawn up like a bow, And the beard on his chin was as white as the snow;

-The stump of a pipe he held tight in his teeth, And the smoke, it encircled his head like a wreath;

-He had a broad face and a little round belly That shook when he laughed, like a bowl full of jelly.

-He was chubby and plump, a right jolly old elf, And I laughed when I saw him, in spite of myself;

-A wink of his eye and a twist of his head Soon gave me to know I had nothing to dread;

-He spoke not a word, but went straight to his work, And filled all the stockings; then turned with a jerk,

-And laying his finger aside of his nose, And giving a nod, up the chimney he rose;
+His droll little mouth was drawn up like a bow, And the beard on his chin was as white as the snow.
+The stump of a pipe he held tight in his teeth, And the smoke it encircled his head like a wreath.
+He had a broad face and a round little belly, That shook when he laughed like a bowlful of jelly.
+He was chubby and plump.
+A right jolly old elf, And I laughed when I saw him in spite of myself!
+A wink of his eye and a twist of his head Soon gave me to know I had nothing to dread.
+He spoke not a word, but went straight to his work, And filled all the stockings-then turned with a jerk...
+And laying his finger aside his nose, And giving a nod, up the chimney he rose!
 He sprang to his sleigh, to his team gave a whistle, And away they all flew like the down of a thistle.

-But I heard him exclaim, 'ere he drove out of sight- "Happy Christmas to all, and to all a good night!"
+But I heard him exclaim, 'ere he drove out of sight...
+"Happy Christmas to all, and to all a good-night!"